 To manage such an intricate portfolio, a successful CFO must bring along a diverse set of skills.
-Besides financial and accounting qualifications such as a CPA certification, they need ongoing professional training and a blend of emotional intelligence and visionary traits.
+Besides financial and accounting qualifications such as a CA or CPA certification, they need ongoing professional training and a blend of emotional intelligence and visionary traits.
 Above all, there are some useful skills that are necessary in being a great CFO.

 - Planning capabilities, both short and long-term

 - Business acumen and industry knowledge

 As a business with a great accounts team, you may wonder what a CFO can add to the mix.
 Of course, keeping good books and ensuring compliance is essential and satisfies external stakeholders like the taxman.
 A good set of books is also essential as the foundation to good management reporting.
 That’s where your accountant comes into the picture.

 However, if you want to grow your company and explore new opportunities, you may want the skillset of a CFO on your team.
 While there is some overlap between the roles of an accountant and a Chief Financial Officer, they each have a distinct purpose.

 The Role of an Accountant

 The inhouse or external accountant will spend time differently and cover things like:

 - Day-to-day reconciliations like banking, debtor, creditors, and tax accounts.